What bills and how much?

 Gas, Electricity and Water

 When you move into a Student Houses Cardiff property water, gas and electricity will all be connected.
-We take metre readings with you and you then contact the providers and give them your names and contact details and the metre readings that we take when you move in.
-You are liable for all bills from the start date of your tenancy agreement.
+We take metre readings with you and you then contact the providers to set up your bills on these readings.

 You will get billed every three months for gas and electricity and every six months for water if it is on a water meter.
 Monthly payment can be arranged if water is rated (a fixed annual charge).

 You are welcome to change providers whenever you like (you can find some great deals), just let us know when you have.

-To find out who currently supplies the gas and electricity contact the following (you’ll need to give them the property address and postcode):
+- Find out who currently supplies the gas and electricity by contacting the following (you’ll need to give them the property address and postcode):

 - All Water is supplied by Welsh Water tel: 0800 052 0145

 All our properties have broadband lines but it is generally turned off when the previous tenants vacate, so new tenants need to arrange a new account and have this activated.
 If you want this ready for when you move in, you should allow at least 2 weeks to arrange this, as the start of term is a busy time of year.
 During September Virgin Media and other providers go around student areas with flyers of the latest deals, so it can be best to wait until then.